AbdullahFaiza/NLP-ITAI2373/README.markdown

 - **Lab 04 - Text Representation**
   - Here, I worked on converting text into numerical formats for machine learning, exploring vectorization techniques.
 This lab was key in bridging linguistic data with

+ll work has been diligently carried out by Faiza Abdullah (faiza.abdullah79@icloud.com).